 2. The Stock Market and Quant Traders

 How does the stock market work?
 When I buy a stock, who am I really buying it from and what am I buying?
 What is a stock exchange and how does it work?
 As it turns out, the answers to all three questions are not what you'd first expect!
 Explore these fundamentals about the stock market first before diving into the field of quantitative trading firms.
-These firms use algorithms and trained models to find underpriced stocks, allowing them to then sell at a higher price if the stock price goes up.
+This finance institute uses algorithms and trained models to find underpriced stocks, allowing them to then sell at a higher price if the stock price goes up.
 How do these quantitative trading firms work?

 Idea by Finance research mentor Richard